jsrkr/jsrkr.github.io/index.md

 ## About Me

 I am a fourth-year PhD student in Economics at American University, Washington, DC.
 I work in applied microeconomics.
-My current research examines how the changing nature of work, innovation, and education shape labor markets.
+My current research examines how the changing nature of work, and education shape labor markets.
 I also study effects of extreme weather events in developing countries.

 ## Working Papers

 - Sarkar, J. (2025). *Do STEM graduates fare better at times of crises?
 Evidence from COVID 19 pandemic in India. [arXiv:2508.12471](https://arxiv.org/abs/2508.12471)*
 - Sarkar, J. (2025). *Who gets hit first and who recovers last?
 Evidence from Indian Coastal Flood Shock. [arxiv: 2510.08856](https://arxiv.org/abs/2510.08856)*
-- Sarkar, J. (2024) *Climate Shocks and Women’s Time Poverty in India.
-[Cambridge Engage: 10.33774](https://www.cambridge.org/engage/coe/article-details/670ef249cec5d6c142430f63)*
-    - Featured in *Revaluing Care Economy Working Paper Series (2024)*
 - Sarkar, J. (2024). *Linking Climate Change with Economic Inequality: A Review Essay.
 [SSRN: 4814257](https://dx.doi.org/10.2139/ssrn.4814257)*

 ## Work in Progress

 - *Can teleworkability reduce gender gap in emerging economies?
 Evidence from Indian Labor Market*
-- *Impact of AI boom on job-to-job mobility in United States*
+- *Does his or her telework influence fertility?
+Evidence from working couples in United States*
+- *Do STEM graduates fare better at times of crises?
+Evidence from COVID 19 pandemic in India. [arXiv:2508.12471](https://arxiv.org/abs/2508.12471)(Updated Draft on the way)*
 - *Environmental Justice and Enforcement of Pollution Standards* *(with [Phuong Ho](https://phuongmho.github.io/), [Bianca Cecato](https://www.biancacecato.com/) and Almira Salimgarieva).*

 ## Publication